Ringo Starr, Bee Gee Barry Gibb tapped as British knights

 The future knight is listed as Richard Starkey, a Liverpudlian being honored for services to music, but the world knows him as Ringo Starr, drummer for one of the most famous bands in the history of recorded music.

-He missed the Beatles’ hardscrabble years, when they had to scramble for a gig and play sleazy clubs in Germany to get by, joining John Lennon, Paul McCartney and George Harrison just before they rocketed to stardom.
+He missed the Beatles’ hardscrabble years, when they had to scramble for a gig to get by, joining John Lennon, Paul McCartney and George Harrison just before they rocketed to stardom.

 There were flashier drummers in the rock pantheon — Keith Moon and Ginger Baker come to mind — but Starr fit the band’s approach perfectly, playing with uncanny style and imagination as the band’s music branched out from its early American rock influences.
 The drum parts in “Ticket to Ride,” ”Rain,” and “Strawberry Fields Forever” are all seen as masterful contributions to timeless songs.